-Many investors like investing in initial public offerings, or IPOs, because it’s an opportunity to put money into a relatively early-stage company that has plenty of room to grow over time.
-Some companies draw more investor interest than others.
+Many investors are intrigued by IPOs, because it’s an opportunity to put money into a relatively early-stage company that has room to grow over time.
+Some companies draw more investor interest than others, and the IPO’s subscription status is one way to gauge that, because investors sign up with the intent to purchase a certain number of shares.

 IPO Review